 Pursuant to orders entered by the Bankruptcy Court, Lucky has been authorized to use the cash collateral secured by the lien of the IRS (i.e., to use the proceeds of the sales of goods) to pay for the expenses incurred by Lucky in the operation of its business and the administration of its Chapter 11 Case subsequent to the Petition Date.
-As adequate protection for Lucky's use of cash collateral, the IRS was granted replacement liens on the Debtor's property acquired subsequent to the Petition Date.
-As additional adequate protection, subsequent to the Petition Date.
+As adequate protection for Lucky's use of cash collateral, the IRS was granted replacement liens on the Debtor's property acquired subsequent to the Petition Date to the extent, and with the same validity and priority, as any liens held by the IRS as of the Petition Date.
 As additional adequate protection, subsequent to the Petition Date, the Debtor has made monthly payments to the IRS, from and after May 31, 2016, of interest and principal, in the amount of \$432.15.
 As a result of these payments, as of August 31, 2017, the secured debt owed to IRS has been reduced by at least \$2,866.33.